ozdemirmehmet-dev/php_rest_api_work/README.md

 # php_rest_api_work
-A beginner-friendly PHP REST API developed from scratch using native PHP and PDO.
-Includes basic CRUD functionality and follows RESTful principles.
+A hands-on PHP REST API project created without any frameworks.
+Ideal for beginners learning how to implement CRUD operations with PDO and RESTful architecture.
+The database structure is available in the sql_structure.sql file.